Going for gold is the 3,000-year-old investment strategy. So is it the right choice for investors in Ireland?

 Why invest in gold?

-That’s why gold is seen as a traditional defensive asset – defending the value of your savings against inflation and an uncertain future.
+Gold is seen as a traditional defensive asset – defending the value of your savings against inflation and an uncertain future.

 On top of that, consumer demand for gold has increased over recent years as people in emerging economies become richer.
 (Taken together, China and India consume around ten times more gold than the US each year).